 This was truer than Alex wanted to consider, although he knew he had to.
 Because now that society was on the brink of collapse, people would become more unpredictable than ever, putting everyone in danger.
-“Well,” Alex said, “Best of luck to you.”
+“Well,” Alex said, “best of luck to you.”

-Jack nodded.
 “You too.”
 With a nod, Jack turned and walked toward the road.

-Shaking his head but smiling, Alex decided to gather a few supplies before he started his trek.
+Shaking his head but smiling, Alex decided to gather a few supplies before he started his journey.
 He didn’t have a backpack, but he knew at least one of the people who’d gotten a ride with Colton usually had one.
-Alex went back inside the building, then into the man’s office before rummaging through his desk.
+He went back inside the building, then into the man’s office before rummaging through his desk.
 It didn’t take long to find what he was looking for.
 Smiling tightly in triumph, Alex carried the backpack to the break room, which was illuminated by the sun streaming in through a large window on one wall.
 First, he dumped out the contents to see what was already in there.
 A flashlight, a small first aid kit, a nice pocketknife, a couple of books, and a few other odds and ends that Alex didn’t find useful.

 Guess he didn’t want to take the time to grab his pack and chance losing his spot in the Mustang, Alex thought.
 Well, it was a huge blessing to Alex to have this gear.
 He put the items he wanted to take back in the pack, then set six bottles of water inside.
 Next, he liberated a dozen granola bars and several other snacks.
 Who knew how long it would take to get home?
 He would need the energy the food would provide.

 As soon as he was done, he walked out of the building and into the parking lot.
 Four of his coworkers stood in a group.
 Alex knew all of them lived either west or north of Salt Lake, so not in the direction he was headed.
-Alex gave them a wave, then he walked to the nearest cross-street and turned south.
+He gave them a wave, then he walked to the nearest cross-street and turned south.